Rex Ryan Fired by Bills: Latest Details, Comments and Reaction

 Source: Pro-Football-Reference.com

-Based on the way his time with the Bills and New York Jets ended, it would be surprising to see the 54-year-old turn around and land another head-coaching job in short order.
-Ryan didn't have a track record of sustained success with the New York Jets, and his stint with the Bills was marred by inconsistencies across the board.
+Based on the way his time with the Bills and Jets ended, it would be surprising to see the 54-year-old turn around and land another head coaching job in short order.
+Ryan didn't have a track record of sustained success in New York, and inconsistencies across the board marred his stint in Buffalo.

 However, it wouldn't be surprising to see Ryan garner interest on the open market as a defensive coordinator for teams in need of scheme and attitude overhauls.
-Ryan's still regarded as one of the league's more aggressive defensive tacticians, and he could use a prosperous stint as a coordinator as a springboard to another head-coaching gig in due time.
+Ryan's still regarded as one of the league's more aggressive defensive tacticians, and he could use a prosperous stint as a coordinator as a springboard to another head coaching gig in due time.

-And with the Ryan experiment officially over, the Bills desperately need to find a viable and stable long-term solution on the sidelines following unproductive trial runs with Ryan, Doug Marrone and Chan Gailey.
+And with the Ryan experiment officially over, the Bills desperately need to find a viable and stable long-term solution on the sidelines following unproductive trial runs with Ryan, Marrone and Chan Gailey.

 Stats courtesy of Pro-Football-Reference.com.